 TRICARE is the healthcare program for eligible dependents of military persons, and retirees of the military.
 TRICARE includes the CHAMPUS program.
 CHAMPVA provides health coverage to disabled Veterans and their eligible dependents.
-If TRICARE or CHAMPVA and this Plan cover you, we pay first.
+IF TRICARE or CHAMPVA and this Plan cover you, we pay first.
 See your TRICARE or CHAMPVA Health Benefits Advisor if you have questions about these programs.

-Suspended FEHB coverage to enroll in TRICARE or CHAMPVA: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in one of these programs, eliminating your FEHB premium.
+Suspended PSHB coverage to enroll in TRICARE or CHAMPVA: If you are an annuitant, you can suspend your PSHB coverage to enroll in one of these programs, eliminating your PSHB premium.
 (OPM does not contribute to any applicable plan premiums.)
-For information on suspending your FEHB enrollment, contact your retirement office.
-If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage under TRICARE or CHAMPVA.
+For information on suspending your PSHB enrollment, contact your retirement or employing office.
+If you later want to re-enroll in the PSHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage under TRICARE or CHAMPVA.

-• Workers' Compensation
+Workers' Compensation